leapcode/bitmask_android/README.md

 We'll polish this process soon, but right now that's what we're doing (well, in fact, we run "adb logcat" in Emacs and then search "failed: test" in the corresponding buffer ;) ).

+## Updating ics-openvpn

+    cd ics-openvpn
+    git remote add upstream https://github.com/schwabe/ics-openvpn.git
+    git pull --rebase upstream master

+A bunch of conflicts may arise.
+The guidelines are:
+    1. Methods in HEAD (upstream) completely removed from Bitmask should be removed again (e.g. askPW)
+    2. Sometimes, Dashboard.class is in Bitmask while in ics-openvpn it is replaced by MainActivity.class and other classes.
+Keep removing them to keep Dashboard.class in there.
+    3. Some resources files are stripped from several entries.
+Remove them if possible (check the code we compile is not using anything else new).

+    ./gradlew updateIcsOpenVpn
 ## Acknowledgements

 This project bases its work in [ics-openvpn project](https://code.google.com/p/ics-openvpn/).